HomeStyles/amenities-service/README.md

-# Description Module, Vacation Home Booking
+# Amenities Module, Vacation Home Booking

 This module includes the home description, house rules, and amenities for users who are trying to decide on a vacation rental.
 Go to https://github.com/HomeStyles/amenities-proxy to see all four modules combined on a proxy server.